FIRE HAIRED STRANGER

 The affair was not about romance.
 It was about clarity.

 She had left my stepfather claiming she was protecting me.
 That she chose me.
-That his house was unsafe.
+That his house was unsafe for her girl.
 We moved cities.
-She bought groceries like celebration.
-One afternoon she sent me out with the dog.
+One day she bought groceries like celebration and that one afternoon she sent me out with the dog.

 When I returned, the door was slightly open.